 Oregano as most know is used for flavoring, however new studies are showing that oregano has many other benefits for its use.
-The Greeks have used oregano for centuries for aiding in the cure of various ailments.
+The Greeks have used oregano for centuries for various ailments.
 The 19th Century had herbal doctors recommended oregano for general well-being.
 Constant studies are being performed to generate more uses for increased health benefits of oregano.

 Oregano does not contain cholesterol and contains dietary fibers which aid in the control of levels in blood cholesterol.
 Oregano contains Vitamins A and C, calcium, fiber, iron, manganese, Niacin, Omega fatty acids, Vitamins E and K, Riboflavin, Thiamine and Carotene.
 Oregano contains minerals such as calcium, copper, iron, magnesium, potassium and zinc.
 The Vitamin K, magnesium and calcium in oregano is important for the promotion of bone growth and bone density maintenance.
 Vitamin K is also important for the production of blood clotting proteins.
 Potassium aids in controlling blood pressure and heart rate and iron aids in the prevention of anemia.

 Oregano is very high in antioxidants and is also considered an antiviral which aids in the protection of cells against free radicals and aids in the protection of fighting infections.
 Oregano contains properties that also allow it to be considered an antiparasitic and can also be found in some bug repellants.